 2. Output VAT

-VAT accounting is an accounting process that deals with the VAT segment of a business entity.
-It becomes essential for every taxable person to maintain a book of records under UAE Tax Law, and it requires detailed documentation.
-It helps to identify the consumption tax that needs to be paid on time, lowers the tax burden and maintenance of such records have become a mandate at a global level.
+VAT accounting is an accounting process that deals with understanding how much VAT the business needs to pay up and the other important questions related to the Value Added tax of a business entity.
+It becomes essential for every taxable person to maintain a book of records under UAE Tax Law for at least the previous 5 years of the business.
+These accounting records should be detailed so that every business information can be extracted from them whenever required.
+It also helps to identify the amount of consumption tax that needs to be paid on time, helps in lowering the tax burden and maintenance of such records have become a mandate at a global level.

 VAT Accounting in UAE

-The UAE, a part of GCC countries, have agreed on the principle regarding implementation of the VAT.
-The GCC countries have signed an agreement known as the Unified VAT Agreement (UVAT).
-An added benefit behind the acceptance of this concept was to dilute the dependency of the entire country on oil and other hydrocarbon products.
+The UAE, a part of GCC countries, has agreed on the principle regarding the implementation of the VAT.
+The GCC countries have signed an agreement known as the Unified VAT Agreement (UVAT) which guides the jurisdiction regarding the implementation of VAT.
+An added benefit behind the acceptance of this concept was to dilute the dependency of the entire country on oil and other hydrocarbon products and focus on different sectors.
 This gave birth to VAT Accounting in UAE and is also considered as another source of revenue.
-The proposed rate of VAT in UAE is 5% initiated on 1st January 2018.
+The proposed rate of VAT in the UAE is 5% initiated on 1st January 2018.

 Classification of UAE VAT

 There are 3 kinds of VAT rates in the UAE: